I admit. I’m tired.

 With the over-worked and over-connected world in which we live in, it’s no wonder more and more of us are seeking pause and refuge.
 And refuge as derived from the French word meaning “to flee.”

 A busy and successful friend just introduced me to a Japanese act of purging she was trying.
 The practice challenges you to sit with something you own to determine whether or not you absolutely LOVE IT because if you don’t LOVE IT, it challenges you to purge it instead.

 I thought how fascinating it is that every culture has a practice to convey the same thing: the desire for less and meaning.
 In my pursuit of Danish hygge I am learning to embrace the idea that real wealth is not what we can accumulate over time but what we have to share with others, if we LOVE IT.

-Life goes by so fast that, if we’re not careful and sensitive to it, we miss it.
+Life goes by so fast that, if we’re not careful, we miss it.

 Feeling the mug in the air from an early summer coming.

 Early evenings cooking food together and honoring their sources.

 Laughing and playing until our eyes closed to open again at the smell of coffee brewing.